 Over a third of the state still belongs to Native Americans, who outside the cities form the majority of the population.
 In the so-called Indian Country of northeastern Arizona, the Navajo Nation holds the stupendous Canyon de Chelly and dozens of other Ancestral Puebloan ruins, as well as the stark rocks of Monument Valley.
 The Navajo surround the homeland of the stoutly traditional Hopi, who live in remote mesa-top villages.
 The third main group, the Apache, in the harshly beautiful southeastern mountains, were the last Native Americans to give in to the overwhelming power of the American invaders.

 The legendary Wild West town of TOMBSTONE lies 22 miles south of I-10 on US-80, 67 miles southeast of Tucson.
-Over a century has passed since its mining heyday, but “The Town Too Tough to Die” clings to an afterlife as a tourist theme park.
-With its dusty streets, wooden sidewalks and swinging saloon doors, it’s barely unchanged.
-While it’s much more commercialized than its counterpart in New Mexico, Lincoln, it’s also more fun.
+More than a century has passed since its mining heyday, but “The Town Too Tough to Die” clings to an afterlife as a tourist theme park.
+With its dusty streets, wooden sidewalks and swinging saloon doors, it’s barely changed.
 The moody gunslingers who stroll the streets these days are merely rounding up customers to watch them fight, but there’s enough genuine rivalry between groups to give the place an oddly appealing edge.
-The ideal time to visit is during Helldorado Days in late October (w http://www.helldoradodays.com), a bonanza of parades and shoot-outs, when the air is cooler and the sun less harsh.
+The ideal time to visit is during Helldorado Days in late October, a bonanza of parades and shoot-outs, when the air is cooler and the sun less harsh.

 - The Grand Canyon